paulohms/designing-data-intensive-app/Chapter 7/README.md

 ### Single-object writes

 Atomicity and isolation also apply when a single object is being changed.
 Storage engines almost universally aim to provide atomicity and isolation on the level of a single object (such as a keyvalue pair) on one node.
-Atomicity can be implemented using a log for crash recovery (see “Making B-trees reliable” on page 82), and isolation can be implemented using a lock on each object (allowing only one thread to access an object at any one time).
+Atomicity can be implemented using a log for crash recovery, and isolation can be implemented using a lock on each object (allowing only one thread to access an object at any one time).

 ### Handling errors and aborts